-Meeting 5 (October 18) -What is NIPSCO's preferred plan? -What is the short term action plan? -Communicate NIPSCO's preferred resource plan and short term action plan -Obtain feedback from stakeholders on preferred plan Meeting 4 (September 19) -What are the preliminary findings from the modeling? -Stakeholder feedback and shared understanding of the modeling and preliminary results -Review stakeholder modeling and analysis requests Meeting 3 (July 24th) -What are the preliminary results from the all source RFP Solicitation? -Communicate the preliminary results of the RFP and next steps Meeting 2 (May 11) -What is NIPSCO existing generation portfolio and what are the future supply needs? -Are there any new developments on retirements? -What are the key environmental considerations for the IRP? -Common understanding of DSM resources as a component of the IRP and the methodology that will be used to model DSM -Understanding of the NIPSCO resources, the supply gap and alternatives to fill the gap -Key environmental issues in the IRP Meeting 1 (March 23) -Why has NIPSCO decided to file an IRP update in 2018? -What has changed from the 2016 IRP? -What are the key assumptions driving the 2018 IRP update? -How is the 2018 IRP process different from 2016? -Communicate and explain the rationale and decision to file in 2018 -Articulate the key assumptions that will be used in the IRP -Explain the major changes from the 2016 IRP -Communicate the 2018 process, timing and input sought from stakeholders Key Duestions Meeting Goals
+Meeting 5 (October 18) -What is NIPSCO's preferred plan? -What is the short term action plan?
+Communicate NIPSCO's preferred resource plan and short term action plan Obtain feedback from stakeholders on preferred plan Meeting 4 (September 19) -What are the preliminary findings from the modeling? -Stakeholder feedback and shared understanding of the modeling and preliminary results -Review stakeholder modeling and analysis requests Meeting 3 (July 24th) -What are the preliminary results from the all source RFP Solicitation? -Communicate the preliminary results of the RFP and next steps Meeting 2 (May 11) -What is NIPSCO existing generation portfolio and what are the future supply needs? -Are there any new developments on retirements? -What are the key environmental considerations for the IRP? -How are DSM resources 0 Meeting 1 (March 23) -Why has NIPSCO decided to file an IRP update in 2018? -What has changed from the 2016 IRP? -What are the key assumptions driving the 2018 IRP update? -How is the 2018 IRP process different from 2016? -Communicate and explain the rationale and decision to file in 2018 -Articulate the key assumptions that will be used in the IRP -Explain the major changes from the 2016 IRP -Communicate the 2018 Process, timing and input sought from stakeholders Key Questions Meeting Goals